iandunn/wp-cli-rename-db-prefix/README.md

 `wp rename-db-prefix <new_prefix>`

+`wp rename-db-prefix --dry-run <new_prefix>`

+`wp rename-db-prefix --no-prompt <new_prefix>`

-You will be prompted for confirmation before the command makes any changes.
+You will be prompted for confirmation before the command makes any changes unless using --no-prompt flag.

 ## Warning